isomerpages/moe-westwoodsec/_learn/Departments/Infocomm Technology.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>An open source vector gkraphics editor with capabilities similar to Illustrator
+<p>Inkscape is an open-source vector graphics editor used for creating and
-and CorelDraw.</p>
+editing vector graphics.</p>
 </td>
 </tr>
 </tbody>